 I am a Ph.D. candidate in Sociology at the University of Wisconsin – Madison.

 My research focuses on how organizations and institutions navigate unexpected disruptions and uncertain futures, especially in the context of the growing costs of climate change and related natural disasters.
-My teaching interests include Economic Sociology, Organizational Theory, Sociology of Risk, Strategy, Entrepreneurship, Sustainability, Methods, Organizational Theory, Political Economy, and Sociological Theory.
+My teaching interests include Economic Sociology, Organizational Theory, Sociology of Risk, Strategy, Entrepreneurship, Sustainability, Research Methods, Political Economy, and Sociological Theory.